Generative AI in Marketing conceptualized visually

 Yup.
 I made this.

-How To Think About and Maintain A Modern Two-Way Search Experience
+How To Maintain A Modern Two-Way Intelligent Search Experience On Your Website

-It’s important to remember the basics of search engine optimization and how search works to understand how to best use generative AI in marketing efforts, especially when it comes to building a two-way search experience.
+It’s important to remember the basics of search engine optimization and how search works to understand how to best use generative AI to power intelligent search on your website.

 Focus on Keyword Intent.